Thursday, 28 March 2019

 In fact, it’s anybody’s guess then, that this beautiful Murakami-ean depiction of the wonderful cityscape through his amazingly descriptive sketches has real enriched the elegance and the grace of this read beyond measure, for us all!
 No wonder this legend has been translated into more than a fifty languages and counting…!

-For once, try to visualize now, right now, dear reader, a ‘still’ or a ‘tableau’ in such picturesque ‘word-painting’ right in front of your eyes, from Murakami’s description of a lovely cityscape in such evocative lines –
+For once, try to visualise now, right now, dear reader, a ‘still’ or a ‘tableau’ in such picturesque ‘word-painting’ right in front of your eyes, from Murakami’s description of a lovely cityscape in such evocative lines –

 Here we go –